nacl42/merula/README.md

 The database consists of units of information called Memos with an editor-friendly syntax.
-A single `memo` consists of a mandatory header item and optional data items.
+A single `memo` consists of a mandatory header node and optional data nodes.

 A very simple example looks like this: